-Idaho’s Peer Review Privilege — Lessons LearnedAdded by Hawley Troxell in Articles & Publications, Health Law on June 13, 2012
+Idaho’s Peer Review Privilege — Lessons LearnedAdded by Hawley Troxell in Articles & Blogs, Health Law on June 13, 2012

 In two opinions issued late last year, the Idaho Supreme Court clarified and strengthened the protections afforded by Idaho’s statutory peer review privilege.
 In Verska v.
 St. Alphonsus Regional Medical Center (SARMC)1 and Montalbano v.
 SARMC,2 the Court held that the peer review privilege applies to lawsuits initiated by physicians challenging adverse credentialing decisions and that it contains no exceptions for credentialing decisions motivated by bad faith or economic considerations.
 The Court made clear that the privilege applies broadly, beyond the medical malpractice context.
 And by refusing to find exceptions for bad faith credentialing, the Court deepened the peer review protections and signaled that the only exceptions to the privilege are those expressly stated in the statute itself.